 Dr. Jane K. McNaught is a locally and nationally recognized forensic expert witness.
 Over the past 35-plus years, she has worked with defense and plaintiff attorneys and also has served as a court-appointed expert.

-Dr. McNaught is qualified and has testified as an expert for the United States Army and Navy in the area of Post Traumatic Stress Disorder.
-She has administered more than 1700 psychological test batteries; and testified on over 500 occasions as a forensic expert regarding adults and children in the areas of civil, criminal, and family law.
-She has been qualified as an expert in both District and Federal court.
-Additionally, Dr. McNaught provides trial consultation and case preparation services for Defense and Plaintiff attorneys when psychological or psychiatric distress is in question.
-Learn more about Dr. Jane K. McNaught >
+Dr. McNaught is qualified and has testified as an expert for the United States Army and Navy in the area of Post-Traumatic Stress Disorder (PTSD).
+She has administered more than 1700 psychological test batteries and testified on over 500 occasions as a forensic expert regarding adults and children in the areas of civil, criminal, and family law.
+She has been qualified as an expert in a variety of district and federal court settings in the State of Minnesota, as well as nationally.

 What is Forensic Psychology?

 A common misperception is that a forensic psychologist deals with the dead.
 Images of CSI commonly come to mind when this term is first heard.
 However, the word forensic means “connected to the legal justice system.”
 Forensic psychology is the intersection of the practice or study of psychology, and the justice system.
 Any specialist, such as a psychologist, physician, sociologist or dentist, can serve as a legal expert.
 When doing so, they are referred to as a forensic expert.
 Hence, the term forensic psychologist refers to a psychologist who is interfacing with the legal system and providing expert testimony to the court or attorneys about psychological issues.